Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/loops.md

 ---

-name: do-while
+name: dowhile

 # Do..while statement

 ---

-template: do-while
+template: dowhile

-You can use a ``do...while`` statement to check a certain condition only after executing the repeating statements
+You can use a `do...while` statement to check a certain condition only after executing the repeating statements

 ```java
 do {